 Other signs and symptoms

 Although most women spoke about finding lumps, others described different signs and symptoms.
 For example, the area around their lump (or affected area) was painful and/or sensitive.
 Others felt pinching, tenderness and tingling in their breast(s).
 Debbra described a gut feeling that she needed to get herself tested and asked her physician if she could have an early mammogram.
-Malika wanted to get herself tested after her mother passed away because of breast cancer and the found her left breast to be a bit painful.
+Malika wanted to get herself tested after her mother passed away because of breast cancer and because she found her left breast to be a bit painful.

 Reactions to noticing the first symptoms